keithrozario/lambda-cache/docs/user_guide.md

 S3 support is considered _experimental_ for now, but withing the python community we see a lot of folks pull down files from S3 for use in AI/ML models.

-Files downloaded from s3 are automatically stored in the `tmp` directory of the lambda function.
+Files downloaded from s3 are automatically stored in the `/tmp` directory of the lambda function.
 This is the only writable directory within lambda, and has a 512MB of storage space.

+### Cache a single file
 To download a file from S3 use the the same decorator pattern:

 ```python
 from lambda_cache import s3